JCO: Optimization Framework for Nonlinear Superconducting Circuits Using a Lumped-Element Approach and Harmonic Balance

 \section{Acknowledgments}

-This work is partially supported by the European project MiSS.
-MiSS is funded by the European Union through the Horizon Europe 2021-2027 Framework Programme, Grant agreement ID: 101135868.
-This work is partially supported by the European project MetSuperQ.
-The 23FUN08 MetSuperQ project has received funding from the European Partnership on Metrology, co-financed from the European Union’s Horizon Europe Research and Innovation Programme and by the Participating States. \ifCLASSOPTIONcaptionsoff
+This work was partially supported by the European Union’s Horizon Europe Programme (2021--2027) under Grant Agreement No.~101135868 (MiSS), and by the 23FUN08 MetSuperQ project, which received funding from the European Partnership on Metrology, co-financed by the European Union’s Horizon Europe Research and Innovation Programme and the participating states. \ifCLASSOPTIONcaptionsoff

 \fi